 Medical support throughout the event

-Therapists (physios, osteopaths, and sports massage therapists) throughout the event
+Therapists (physios, osteopaths, and sports masseuses) throughout the event

-Drinking water at the checkpoints on the course and hot water for meal preparation in all camps.
+Drinking water at checkpoints along the course and hot water for meal preparation at all camps

 UTMB Index Race (100k category)